chemodun/X4-GateManageAPI/README.md

 ## Reference

-Currently, there is only one mod that uses this API - `Gate Manager`:
+Currently, there is only one mod that uses this API - `Gate Manager`, from version 1.16 and above:

 - [On Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=3577926900)
 - [On Nexus Mods](https://www.nexusmods.com/x4foundations/mods/1842)